-For anyone considering a banking career in Sri Lanka, this list is a helpful guide on where to start.
+For anyone considering a banking career in Sri Lanka, this list of top banks in Sri Lanka is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

-Established in 1920, Commercial Bank of Ceylon provides various banking products and services in Sri Lanka and Mumbai.
+Established in 1920, the Commercial Bank of Ceylon provides various banking products and services in Sri Lanka and Mumbai.
 It operates through five segments: Personal Banking, Corporate Banking, International Operations, Investment Banking, and Dealing and Treasury.
-Based out of Colombo, the bank employs around 5,000 employees.
+Based out of Colombo, the bank employs around 5,000 staff.

 As of December 31, 2016, it operated 255 branches and 657 ATMs in Sri Lanka, and 19 branches and 20 ATMs in Bangladesh.